LeToNode/Play2.0-CN-doc/javaGuide/main/global/JavaGlobal.md

 ## Providing an application error page

 When an exception occurs in your application, the `onError` operation will be called.
-The default is to use the internal framework error page:
+The default is to use the internal framework error page.
+You can override this:

 ```java
 import play.*;